Small Business in Houston

 Overall, the percentage of businesses with fewer than 10 paid employees are more likely to be owned by people of color (defined as anyone who does not identify as non-Hispanic white) in the nine-county Houston-The Woodlands-Sugar Land Metropolitan Statistical Area (Houston MSA) than in Texas and the U.S. overall.

-Small businesses in the Houston MSA are slightly more likely to be owned by women compared to the state and nation.
-In the Houston MSA, 24.6% of small businesses are owned solely by women compared to about 22% in Texas and the U.S. Nearly 60% of small businesses are owned solely by men.
+In 2020, small businesses in the Houston MSA were slightly more likely to be owned by women compared to the state and the nation.
+In the Houston MSA in 2020, 24.6% of small businesses were owned solely by women compared to about 22% in Texas and the U.S. However, between 2020 and 2021, the percentage of women-owned small businesses in Houston decreased 7 percentage points from 25% in 2020 to 17% in 2021.

 More Houstonians work for themselves